renskiy/fabricio/README.rst

 Roles and infrastructures
 =========================

 You can define as many roles and infrastructures as you need.
-The following example shows 'production' and 'staging' configurations for two-roles deploy configuration:
+The following example shows 'production' and 'test' configurations for two-roles deploy configuration:

 .. code:: python